PostHog/posthog.com/contents/docs/data-warehouse/setup/mysql.md

   enterprise: full
 ---

-The Postgres connector can link your database tables to PostHog.
+The MySQL connector can link your database tables to PostHog.

-To link Postgres:
+To link MySQL:

 1. Go to the [Data pipeline page](https://us.posthog.com/pipeline/sources) and the sources tab in PostHog
-2. Click **New source** and select Postgres
+2. Click **New source** and select MySQL
 3. Enter your database connection details:
     - **Host:** The hostname or IP your database server like `db.example.com` or `123.132.1.100`.
     - **Port:** The port your database server is listening to.
-The default is `5432`.
+The default is `3306`.
     - **Database:** The name of the database you want like `analytics_db`.
     - **User:** The username with the necessary permissions to access the database.
     - **Password:** The password for the user.
     - **Schema:** The schema for your database where your tables are located.
 The default is `public`.
 4. Click **Link**

-The data warehouse then starts syncing your Postgres data.
+The data warehouse then starts syncing your MySQL data.
 You can see details and progress in the [sources tab](https://us.posthog.com/pipeline/sources).

-> **Looking for an example of the Postgres source?** Check out our tutorial where we [connect and query Supabase data](/tutorials/supabase-query).

 #### Inbound IP addresses

-We use a set of IP addresses to access your Postgres instance.
+We use a set of IP addresses to access your MySQL instance.
 To ensure this connector works, add these IPs to your inbound security rules to enable the data import:

 | US | EU |
 | --- | --- |